icesat2py/icepyx/HARMONY_MIGRATION_NOTES.md

    Since we want the user to be able to provide short_name and version, implementing the concept ID as a `@cached_property` on `Query` which asks CMR for the concept ID makes sense to me.
+* Broken assumption: Harmony features are equivilent to NSIDC's ECS-based ordering system.
+As mentioned above, Harmony will not support variable subsetting, reprojection, or reformatting for IS2 collections on day 1.
+In the future, these features may be implemented in Harmony.
+For now, we need to update existing code and user documentation to remove references to these features.

 ### Don't forget to enhance along the way